sapphi-red/vite-plugin-static-copy/README.md

   - If you are going to copy files outside `build.outDir`, you could use `rollup-plugin-copy` instead.
 Because that will not require dev server support.
 - [`fast-glob`](https://www.npmjs.com/package/fast-glob) is used instead of [`globby`](https://www.npmjs.com/package/globby).
   - Because `fast-glob` is used inside `vite`.
+- `transform` could return `null` as a way to tell the plugin not to copy the file, this is similar to the CopyWebpackPlugin#filter option, but it expects `transform` to return the original content in case you want it to be copied.